 Born into a musical family in London, England, Chris Turner learned harmonica and recorder as a child.
 He has been playing professionally since 1967 working in a variety of idioms including Folk, Rock, Blues, Jazz, Country, Early and Avant-garde music.
 While traveling extensively in Europe and Africa, he assimilated many different musical styles.
-Early in the 1970*s, Chris studied composition with Christopher Small and improvisation with John Stevens.
+Early in the 1970’s, Chris studied composition with Christopher Small and improvisation with John Stevens.
 In 1975, Chris Turner was recognized for his virtuosity when he was awarded the European Harmonica Championship.
+Chris performed as soloist for the Rhode Island Philharmonic performing two fully orchestrated pieces by Paul Nelson.
+These pieces were written specifically for him.
 Chris has toured with numerous professional bands and appears on many recordings .
-He has worked extensively as a Composer, Music Director, and Arranger for various theatrical organizations including Rhode Island*s prestigious Trinity Repertory Company, as well as for films, animations, radio and t.v.
-Besides a variety of harmonicas, Chris is also proficient on flutes, bagpipes, shawrns, keyboards, brass, synthesizers and some percussion.
+He has worked extensively as a Composer, Music Director, and Arranger for various theatrical organizations including Rhode Island’s prestigious Trinity Repertory Company, as well as for films, animations, radio and t.v.
+Besides a variety of harmonicas, Chris is also proficient on flutes, bagpipes, brass, synthesizers.

 Born in Norton, Virginia

 Instruments played: Fiddle, Bass Harmonica, Melodeon, Psaltery, (midi Fiddle with Synthesizers, etc.)

 Born in the coal mining town of Norton, Virginia where her father worked in the mines.
 Deep in the heart of Appalachia, her love of fiddle music developed at an early age.
 Living later in North Carolina, her repertoire continued to grow, remaining predominantly Appalachian and Country Blues.